✦ Blog·7 min read

 UCAS Personal Statement

-The UCAS personal statement changed significantly for the 2026 application cycle.
-Instead of one open-ended text box (4,000 characters), applicants now answer four structured questions.
-This guide explains what each question asks, what a strong answer looks like, and how to approach the new format strategically.
+The UCAS personal statement changed for the 2026 application cycle.
+Instead of one open-ended text box, applicants now answer three structured questions.
+This guide explains exactly what each official question asks, how much to write for each, and what a strong answer looks like versus a weak one.

 What Changed for 2026 Entry?